-The sun is still hidden below the eastern horizon when village roosters begin their morning cadence designed to alert everyone to a new day.
+The sun is still hidden below the eastern horizon when village roosters begin their morning cadence.

-Even before the roosters prepare their morning chorus, soft sounds can be heard from within the thin-walled village huts.
-The family is awake, and a thin wisp of smoke signals the cooking fire is already burning for the morning porridge.
-Mother has already been outside, and has a meager meal well along.
-As the two boys put on their thin, worn shoes, frayed shirts and hand-me-down pants, their father is outside.
-It takes three months to cultivate the land to sufficiently raise enough food for the family.
+Soft sounds can be heard from within the thin-walled village huts.
+The family is awake, and a thin wisp of smoke signals the cooking fire is already burning.
+Mother has already been outside and has a meager meal well along.
+As the two boys put on their thin, worn shoes, frayed shirts and hand-me-down pants, their father is preparing to go to the field.
+It takes three months to cultivate the land to raise enough food for the family.
 They are behind schedule, and it is critical they put in every minute of the 15-hour days needed to have the fields ready for planting.

-While the boys finish their preparations, their two sisters arrive with 5-gallon buckets of water on their heads.
-It will be enough water for the two meals that day, washing dishes, and for all the family to bathe.
+While the boys finish their preparations, their sisters arrive with 5-gallon buckets of water on their heads.
+It will be enough water for two meals that day, washing dishes, and for everyone in the family to bathe.
 They need to allow time for the water to settle.
 The rainy season is months away, and the river is nearly dry.
 Try as they might, the water buckets stir up the river sediment and the water is dirty from the mud washed down from the mountains.